Can Dogs Eat Peanuts? – Itsaboutdog

 Can Dogs Eat Roasted Peanuts?

 Yes, dogs can eat roasted peanuts.
-But always ensure that the peanuts are unsalted.
+However, always ensure that the peanuts are unsalted.
 Roasted peanuts do not have any major side effects, but if they are not given in proper moderation, they can cause diarrhea, vomiting, and indigestion.

 Can Dogs Eat Boiled Peanuts?